khadijah40/khadijah40/README.md

-# 👋 Hey Everyone, I'm khaijah
+# 👋 Hey Everyone, I'm khadijah
 **Welcome to my GitHub Universe!**
 🎯 **About Me**
 - Passionate about learning and improving every day